Teen accused of attacking 90yo woman targeted by vigilantes, court hears

 One of three teenagers charged over a vicious attack on a 90-year-old grandmother in her Levin house is sporting facial injuries dished out by "vigilantes", a court has heard.

-The pensioner was attacked in Bath St home on Saturday afternoon after letting in two females who knocked on her door and asked to use the bathroom.
+The pensioner was attacked in her Bath St home on Saturday afternoon after letting in two females who knocked on her door and asked to use the bathroom.

 It's alleged she was struck on the head and kicked after falling to the ground.
 After the assailants left, she crawled to a phone and raised the alarm.